-Mario Kart is easily one of the best games to play as a family.
-When Mario Kart Wii entered our household, I was one of those angsty teenagers who had convinced himself that the Wii was for children and my Playstation 2 games were more mature.
+Mario Kart is the best game to play as a family.
+When Mario Kart Wii entered our household, I was one of those angsty teenagers convinced that the Wii was for children and my Playstation 2 games were more mature.

 Yeah, you remember that cringe?
 Me too.
 The blunder years.

 You know what, though?
 I played Mario Kart Wii with the whole family.
 I played a few rounds with my Dad – he was afraid to click the buttons.
-A few rounds with my Stepmother – she told herself she played best while drunk.
-A few rounds with my 8-year-old brother – he spent all day looking up guides like this one.
+A few rounds with my Step-mother – she told herself she played best while drunk.
+A few rounds with my 8-year-old brother – he spent all day looking up guides like this.

-To my surprise, I liked it so much that I hit the online top 100 leaderboards.
-The whole family watched and cheered as I ranked up on maps like Grumble Volcano, and ranked down on Maple Treeway.
+To my surprise, I adored it enough to hit the online top 100 leaderboards.
+The whole gang crowded and cheered as I ranked up on Grumble Volcano, and fumbled on Maple Treeway.

-Still, I have to admit, my gameplay was only so refined because my little brother taught me all the secret little tricks to improve at Mario Kart.
+Still, I have to admit, I only refined my gameplay because my little brother taught me all the secret little tricks to improve at Mario Kart.
 Turns out that knowing them was 80% of the battle.

 So, let’s get to it!
 Here are the 5 secret tricks to help you improve, so you can finally beat your family at Mario Kart!

-WARNING: To fully take advantage of these perks, you’ll have to shut off that turn assist function.
-Yeah, the gutter bumpers have got to go.
+WARNING: To take full advantage of these perks, you’ll have to shut off that turn assist function.
+The gutter bumpers have got to go.
 Sorry, I know that may not be what you want to hear.
 It’ll be worth it in the end, I promise!

 The drift button also doubles as a short hop, if shaking the controller wears you out.
-Let’s be honest though, that extra little sporadic motion is what gives Nintendo games their shine.
+Let’s be honest though, that immersive little sporadic motion helps give Nintendo games their charm.

-This tip is pretty simple.
-If you’re about to be airborne, give that controller a little shake and your character will be thrust through the air into a trick animation as if he were Tony Hawk riding around in a Go-Kart.
+This tip is simple.
+If you’re going airborne, give your controller a firm shake.
+Your character will thrust through the air with a trick animation like they’re Tony Hawk riding around in a Go-Kart.

-When you land, you’ll get a small burst of boost.
+When you land, you’ll earn a small boost burst.
 These add up quickly!
-Mario Kart has you airborne more often than a rational driver could dream of handling!
+Mario Kart sends you airborne more often than a cab driver in an action flick.

-Mario Kart embraces agreeable wide tracks with corners presenting even more width.
-It’s part of what makes the franchise shine as an arcade racing game!
+Mario Kart embraces agreeable spacious tracks with wide corners.
+It’s part of what makes the franchise shine as an arcade racer!